ExchangeCalendar/exchangecalendar/README.md

 * For Javascript files, use tabulations to indent your code
 * For XML files, use spaces

-That's a bit strange, we know, but its like the original code has been written.
+That's a bit strange, we know, but it's like the original code has been written.

 As current code indentation is really bad and as we are humans, if you edit a file, please first use formatters to automatically have better code indentation: